wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VIII.2

 <p class=fip id=p2>
-2.&emsp;The Last Judgement is one of the most threatening ideas in your thinking.
+2. The Last Judgement is one of the most threatening ideas in your thinking.
 ²This is because you do not understand it.
 3Judgement is not an attribute of God.
 ⁴It was brought into being only after the separation, when it became one of the many learning devices to be built into the overall plan.